BenikaH/BayesBall/README.md

 - [x] need to see if a fielder can throw out bunt hit

-- [ ] make the solution a bit more realistic

 - [x] check to see if a runner is trying to steal, and throw.